How to Reset File Associations in Windows 11

 What happens when you reset file associations?

 When you perform a reset, Windows clears all your custom choices.
-Any app you previously set as a default for photos, videos, or web links will revert to the factory default.
-You will need to re-select your preferred apps the next time you open those file types.
+Windows will revert any app you previously set as a default for photos, videos, or web links to its factory default.
+You’ll need to re-select your preferred apps the next time you open those file types.

 How to reset default apps via Settings